-Professor Baher Azmy directs the Civil Rights and Constitutional Litigation Clinic, and teaches Constitutional Law.
+Professor Baher Azmy is on leave and currently serving as the Legal Director at the Center for Constitutional Rights.
+While at Seton Hall Law, he directed the Civil Rights and Constitutional Litigation Clinic, and taught Constitutional Law.
 Professor Azmy's litigation and scholarship focuses on national security and human rights issues emerging from the "war on terror," including those raising issues relating to the federal court jurisdiction, indefinite executive detention, lawfulness of extraordinary rendition and torture.
 He also litigates cases protecting the rights of immigrants and attempting to increase openness in government.
 He has authored numerous legal briefs in the Courts of Appeals and the United States Supreme Court on various human rights and international law issues.
 For his teaching, Seton Hall Law students voted him Professor of the Year in 2007.

 In July 2004, he took on the representation of Murat Kurnaz, a German resident of Turkish descent imprisoned in Guantánamo Bay by the U.S. military as a so-called "enemy combatant" until his release in August 2006.
 Professor Azmy visited Guantánamo numerous times, and had participated extensively in varied briefing that has occurred in the courts, including in the Supreme Court in Boumediene v.
 Bush, in the consolidated Guantánamo habeas cases.
 Mr. Kurnaz detailed his ordeal in Five Years of My Life: An Innocent Man In Guantánamo.
 Professor Azmy has discussed the issues surrounding the Guantanamo cases in a variety of national and international academic, professional and human rights forums, and has testified before Congress.
 His work on this case and others has been featured in a number of prominent media, including The New York Times, The Washington Post, The New Yorker, CBS' 60 Minutes, The Boston Globe, Miami Herald, Village Voice, Mother Jones and New York Magazine.